Converted Yellow School Bus. Bus conversion into a tiny vacation home on wheels. 2 Cool 4 Skool Bus, the Skoolie.

 Our first adventure in our bus

 If you’re just renting an RV for a weeklong trip then you can sacrifice and make it work, but if you’re planning on buy one, definitely take into account what you would need to be truly comfortable.
 Maybe the smaller size is better for you, maybe a larger vehicle with more amenities is better.
 It all depends on you.
+However, I will tell you this… There’s something so great about seeing lots of different places without having to pack up and switch accommodations constantly like you do when you’re staying in hotels, and this is true for any of those options.

 OUR ADVENTURES IN 2 COOL 4 SKOOL BUS